SO(4,1) Yang-Mills theory of quantum gravity: Experiments and Observations

+Equation for matter, \ref{eqn:cont2}, simplifies to This does not imply all matter is radiation nor does it support theories such as ``hot'' dark matter.
+Matter can be slow moving, but its internal energy does affect its behavior in a gravitational field.

-By the vortex model all matter has $p=\rho/3$ which simplifies \ref{eqn:cont2} to The system of three differential equations (\ref{eqn:rw1},\ref{eqn:rw2}, and \ref{eqn:matter2}) govern the gravitational behavior of matter in this universe.
+The system of three differential equations (\ref{eqn:rw1},\ref{eqn:rw2}, and \ref{eqn:matter2}) govern the gravitational behavior of matter in this universe.
 The boundary condition are given in terms of present day, $t_0$, and origin, $t=0$, parameters: $a(t_0)=a_0$, $a(0)=0$, $b(0)=0$, $c(0)=0$, and $c(t_0)=c_0$.
 The assumption of $a(0)=0$ is a classical assumption.
-Quantum effects take over at $t\ll 1$ and may predict a different initial size of the universe.
-Certainly, the matter in the universe could never be localized to a point of zero radius as this would violate the uncertainty principle.
+Quantum effects take over at $t\ll 1$ and could predict a different initial size of the universe or a quantum ``bounce'' where quantum pressures could reverse a collapsed state.